LinuxCTRL/LinuxCTRL/README.md

 I'm a passionate developer who believes in creating **small but powerful tools** that make developers' lives easier.
 My mission is to build a collection of high-impact, compact utilities that solve real-world problems with elegant solutions.

-## 🤖 Meet My AI Development Partner - Rovo by ATLASSIAN
+## 🤖 Meet My AI Development Partner - Rovo Dev

 This incredible collection of utilities wouldn't exist without my amazing AI development partner - **Rovo Dev**! 🎉